Keedz1Off/push-chain-gateway-flow-local-review/audit-notes/protected-invariants.md

 Status:

- 1,2,3.Suspicious.
+1,2,3.
+Suspicious.

 My reasoning:

- 1,2,3.The UniversalTx() is risky because _emitUniversalTx() don't verifies data before emitting,this may lead to native funds going to the wrong address by changing emit data.
+1,2,3.
+The UniversalTx() is risky because _emitUniversalTx() don't verifies data before emitting,this may lead to native funds going to the wrong address by changing emit data.

 ```